 On April 27, 2015 at 1901 GMT, Cuban radio amateur Hector Martinez W5CBF/CO6CBF achieved a 7537.8 km DX contact with UK amateur Peter Atkins G4DOL via FO-29.

 I am pleased to report that Peter G4DOL and I had another extreme QSO on FO-29.
 It is my furthest contact on the birds!

-FO-29 information http://amsat-uk.org/satellites/fuji-oscar-29-jas-2/
+FO-29 information http://amsat-uk.org/satellites/two-way-comms-satellites/fuji-oscar-29-jas-2/